FIWARE/tutorials.Roles-Permissions/README.md

 Every application secured by the **Keyrock** generic enabler can define a set of permissions - i.e. a set of things that can be done within the application.
-For example within the application, the ability to send a commmand to unlock a Smart Door could be secured behind a `Unlock Door` permission.
-Similarly the ability to send a commmand to ring the alarm bell could be secured behind a `Ring Bell` permission, and the ability to alter prices could be secured behind a `Price Change` permission
+For example within the application, the ability to send a command to unlock a Smart Door could be secured behind a `Unlock Door` permission.
+Similarly the ability to send a command to ring the alarm bell could be secured behind a `Ring Bell` permission, and the ability to alter prices could be secured behind a `Price Change` permission

 These permissions are grouped together in a series of roles - for example `Unlock Door` and `Ring Bell`